My Therapeutic Approach

 My clients often seek therapy for concerns related to family, romantic relationships, depression, anxiety, body image, major life transitions, or

-client individually, drawing on insights and interventions from Emotionally Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), feminist therapy, mindfulness, and self-compassion.
+client individually, drawing on insights and interventions from Emotionally Focused Individual Therapy (EFIT), Acceptance and Commitment Therapy (ACT), feminist therapy, mindfulness, and self-compassion.
 Just as important, however, is my emphasis on the therapeutic relationship, which I ground in warmth, compassion, and collaboration.

 There is incredible healing power in feeling seen, accepted, and supported through life’s challenges.
 If you are interested in working together toward your wellbeing, please schedule a free initial consultation.